quantum-journal/o3po/readme.txt

 ## Changelog

 ### 0.4.1
+* Added shortcodes to generate various lists of contributing people from data that can be specified in the plugin settings
 * Support database cites in cited by data
-* Fix for recognizing certain ways of specifying affiliations
+* Fix for recognizing certain ways of specifying affiliations from latex source code
+* Ensure that MathML title and absctract are always valid xml

 ### 0.4.0
 * Compatibility with PHP 8.0